Common Misconceptions About Head Injuries In Adults

 In line with the Alzheimer’s Association findings, “falls are the most common cause of traumatic brain injury for all ages, and falling poses an especially serious risk for older adults.”
 Falls can result in hip fractures, broken bones, and head injuries.
 And sometimes falls even without a major injury, especially in older adults, can also cause them to become fearful or depressed, making it difficult for them to stay active.
 As stated by the Centers for Disease Control and Prevention (CDC), “Fall-related injuries are epidemic A head injury or hip fracture can change a life in a matter of seconds.
 Head injuries are one of the most common causes of disability and death in adults.
 Every 15 seconds a traumatic brain injury occurs.
 Every 18 seconds an older adult is treated in an emergency department for a fall.
 Every 35 minutes, one of these adults dies as a result of his or her injuries.”

 Protective helmets and other protective headgear diminish the possibility of a serious traumatic brain injury (TBI) after a crash by safeguarding the head on impact, as well as reduce the chance of damages that could be inflicted as a result of the collision.
-Our custom fitted protective headgear achieve this level of protection by compressing with energy absorbing helmets during the fall.
+Plum’s® custom fitting protective helmets achieve this level of protection by absorbing impact energy during the fall.
 The protection reduces the momentum of the impact of the fall to the head.
-Plum’s protective headgear are custom-made based on the age groups and sometimes individual need.
+Plum’s® protective headgear, ProtectaCap® and ProtectaCap+Plus® custom-fit to conform and adapt to virtually all head shapes and sizes, safely, comfortably and effectively.